-When it comes to finding an engineer, creating and implementing a hiring process that’s repeatable is of the utmost importance.
+When it comes to hiring engineers, creating and implementing a hiring process that’s repeatable is of the utmost importance.

 In many cases, hiring a new employee involves a whole lot of “shooting from the hip”, which is especially true with smaller companies where the very structure of an interview can change depending on who happens to be in the office.

-While this may work for some companies, finding an engineer in this manner is not a safe bet.
+While this may work for some companies, hiring engineers in this manner is not a safe bet.

 With a technical hire, the goal is to be able to run every single candidate through the same set of questions, tests, and evaluations, so that it will be easier to compare one candidate’s results to another.